 Your teen might have sports, a job, an ever-expanding social calendar, money to spend, and car keys.
 With this much independence, you can’t police what your teen eats, but you can encourage healthy snacking by keeping nutritious foods at home that your teen can take along.

 Healthy snacks for teens include:

 > veggie sticks with low-fat ranch dip or hummus

 Healthy snacking can be a challenge for kids at any age.
 But, if you’ve set the stage right from the start—offering mostly nutritious choices at home and encouraging good alternatives when away—they are more likely to reach for something healthy when a hunger pang strikes.

 Smoothies are hugely popular, even with kids who claim to not like fruits, or yogurt, and it’s easy.
 Use whatever fruit you have and add a little milk, juice, some yogurt and ice cubes.
 (Mix in some broccoli and flax meal to really up their fiber intake.
 They will never know!)

-You can find kid-approved smoothie recipes on Black Hills Parent’s Pinterest board, today.
+You can find kid-approved smoothie recipes on Black Hills Family’s Pinterest board, today.